JLLeitschuh/lgtm_hack_scripts/README.md

 Note: When naming a project custom list name, please use alphanumeric, dashes, and underscore characters only.

+### Build Processes By LGTM
+LGTM can't move projects that are being processed into custom lists.
+To resolve this, we've added a check that confirms whether or not all projects you plan on moving to a custom list are processed.
+If a project isn't processed, we will not move any projects into the custom list and you'll receive the following error:

+> The <CACHED_FILE_NAME> can't be processed at this time because a project build is still in progress.

+If you receive this error, wait a few hours and run the script again.

 ## Legal

 The author of this script assumes no liability for your use of this project, including,